 Requirements for egg producers

 The standard includes a requirement to stamp individual eggs.
-In Victoria there is an exemption from this requirement for producers with fewer than 50 eggs and for duck and quail eggs.
+In Victoria there is an exemption from this requirement for producers with fewer than 50 chickens and for duck and quail eggs.

 Victoria has a Property Identification Code (PIC) scheme for livestock traceability and biosecurity purposes.
 The department is using this scheme to allocate producers with their egg stamp code (Apply for a Poultry PIC) and to meet the requirement to notify department.

 Please note that if you have more than 50 birds you are legally required to have a PIC under the Livestock Disease Control Act 1994.